Campus Vision: A Narrative Arc

 6. What are the staffing implications for campus transitions?

 The current campus staff would be invited to stay and participate in its transition.
 Please keep in mind that there are no guarantees of what the future will bring.
 This is true regardless of the campus or church at which we serve.

 Also, new churches mean new benefit packages, etc. These will be investigated on a case-by-case basis.
 Some staff members of transitioning campuses might not be inclined to stay at their campus.
 Although we would not be able to ensure continued employment at The Village Church, each person is welcome to have these conversations, and we will make case-by-case decisions.

-If it should seem good to the Holy Spirit and us, we will prayerfully explore the next steps for any particular campus.
-Should we move in a similar direction for a specific campus, then we would prayerfully and patiently move in this direction looking for three key indicators: 1) the man, 2) the leadership and 3) the membership.
+For current campuses, we will prayerfully and patiently move in this direction looking for three key indicators: 1) the man, 2) the leadership and 3) the membership.
 Does the campus pastor have the conviction and calling to lead a church?
 Is the leadership of the campus (elders, deacons and staff) prepared for the transition?
 Does the membership affirm the direction and are they committed to this new mission?